itsOwlbit/juli_base_cookie/README.md

 ---

 ## After project has been created, each time you want to run the project do the following:

 1. You can either use terminal or VSC's terminal.
 Start virtual environment.
+Also, start Docker Desktop.

 2. Build project: